juliasilge/course-ML-tidymodels/slides/chapter2_05.md

 #   systems_administrator <lgl>, web_developer <lgl>, remote <fct>
 ```

-Notes: When you [`prep()`](https://tidymodels.github.io/recipes/reference/prep.html) a recipe, you estimate the required parameters from a data set for the preprocessing steps in that recipe (think about finding the mean and standard deviation if you are centering and scaling).
-When you [`juice()`](https://tidymodels.github.io/recipes/reference/juice.html) a prepped a recipe, you get the preprocessed data back out.
+Notes: When you [`prep()`](https://tidymodels.github.io/recipes/reference/prep.html) a recipe, you estimate the required parameters from a data set for the preprocessing steps in that recipe (as an example, think about finding the mean and standard deviation if you are centering and scaling).

+When you [`juice()`](https://tidymodels.github.io/recipes/reference/juice.html) a prepped recipe, you get the preprocessed data back out.

 ---